 Figure 3 –Trend of Botnet (C&Cs) related security events

-The number of botnet Command and Control Servers dropped by half to 2 in this quarter.
-Both were identified as IRC bot C&C servers.
+The number of botnet Command and Control Servers was increased to 3 in this quarter.
+All of them were identified as an IRC bot C&C server.

 The trend of botnet (bots) security events is summarized below:

 Figure 4 - Trend of Botnet (Bots) security events